Small, Medium & Large Communities from Four Nations Show Transformative Change

 Sarnia-Lambton County, Ontario, Canada: Sarnia is the largest city in Lambton County, which extends from the shores of Lake Huron in the north to the Lake St. Clair in the south.
 Nearly 60% of the county’s population is concentrated there, with the remaining 40% distributed across 2,800 square kilometers (695 sq mi) of the rest of the county.
 The sparsely populated county was, however, the site of North America’s first commercially drilled oil well.
 Petrochemical and refining industries are still its largest manufacturing and employment sector, and Sarnia-Lambton considers itself the center of the Great Lakes Industrial Corridor.
 The other mainstays of the economy are agriculture and tourism.
 With this successful industrial base, Sarnia-Lambton focuses its development efforts on connecting the excluded to economic opportunity and spurring the innovation that can keep its industry strong.
 Read more

-Sunshine Coast, Queensland, Australia: The Sunshine Coast is located 100km north of Brisbane, and features commercial, residential and industrial precincts, as well as diverse landscapes from open coastline to green belts and pristine hinterland communities covering 2,291 square kilometers.
-The region continues to evolve into a modern, smart economy based on sound growth across numerous high value and knowledge-based industries including professional business services, innovative manufacturing and numerous high-tech start-ups.
-The Sunshine Coast is one of the largest local government areas in Australia and has averaged 2.5% annual growth over the last decade, making it one of the fastest growing areas in the country; with the population expected to grow to more than 500,000 people by 2041.
+Sunshine Coast, Queensland, Australia: The Sunshine Coast is located 100km north of the state capital of Brisbane.
+The region, which spreads across 2291 kilometres features commercial, residential and industrial precincts, as well as diverse landscapes from open coastline to green belts and pristine hinterland communities.
+Its economy continues to evolve into a modern, smart economy based on sound growth across numerous high value and knowledge-based industries including professional business services, innovative manufacturing and numerous high-tech start-ups.
+The Sunshine Coast is now independently ranked as the second strongest performing economy in the state of Queensland, and has averaged 2.5% annual growth over the last decade; its employment growth of 5.3% is well ahead of the state’s jobs growth at 3.6%.
 Read more

 Taoyuan, Taiwan: Since December 2014, Taoyuan has been officially upgraded to a municipality and has become one of the six capitals in Taiwan.
 Due to its proximity to the Taipei Metropolitan Area, a number of major public utilities(metro, airport, etc.) and investments are located here.
 Taoyuan City has the largest international airport in Taiwan, and the 2017 Taoyuan MRT Airport Line is open to traffic, speeding up the convenience between the Taoyuan High Speed Rail Station and the airport.
 The unique geographical and traffic environment makes Taoyuan City develop rapidly in recent years, attracting a large number of people from other counties and cities to move in.